Bonhams inaugural Arizona sale

 Alongside these will be our mix of pre and post war classics,

-ranging from a pair of 1961 Daimler SP250 'Dart' Roadsters from the estate of local Maine collector Barry Flynn, to a 1940 Plymouth and 1930 Ford Station Wagon, an original Fiat Multipla Taxi and
+ranging from a pair of 1961 Daimler SP250 'Dart' Roadsters from the estate of local Maine collector Barry Flynn, to a 1940 Plymouth and 1930 Ford Station Waggon, an original Fiat Multipla Taxi and

 a 1900 Societe Parisienne Voiturette.